Getting out of a toxic relationship with someone you are addicted to can be difficult.

 Love has a lot of overlap with emotional intimacy.
 It’s rare that we’re in love with someone without any emotional connection.

-Thus, if you can get emotionally close to someone else, than getting out of your toxic relationship will happen naturally.
+Thus, if you can get emotionally close to someone else, then getting out of your toxic relationship will happen naturally.

 Some smart colleague, someone in your same situation or, better of all, someone from your new activities is perfect.